breakfastquay/rubberband/README.txt

    -DNO_THREADING
    Build without any multithread support.

+   -DUSE_PTHREADS
+   Use the pthreads library (required unless NO_THREADING or on Windows)

    -DPROCESS_SAMPLE_TYPE=float
    Select single precision for internal calculations.
 The default is double precision.
 Consider using for mobile architectures with